vikpires/vikpires/README.md

 <h1 align="left">Hi there, I'm Vitor! </h1>

-<p align="left" margin-right="50px"> Brazilian architect changing career to become a data analyst.
+<p align="left" margin-right="50px"> Brazilian architect changing career to become a data scientist.
 Enthusiastic and passionate about art, data and technology.</p>

 - 🔭 At the moment, I'm working as an architect and designer
 - 🌱 I'm currently learning more about data science and data visualisation